Mardie Station: Climate

 The station has a hot arid climate (Köppen BWh) with sweltering summers and very warm to hot winters.
 Average maximum temperatures range from 27.8 C in July to 37.9 C in January.
 Rainfall is generally low but highly variable; 364.0 mm of rain fell in the 24 hours to 9:00AM on 10 February 1995, but only 8.7 mm fell in the whole of 1936.

-On 19 February 1998, Mardie recorded a maximum temperature of 50.5 °C, which at the time was the highest temperature on record for anywhere in Western Australia, the highest February temperature recorded in Australia, and the second-highest temperature recorded anywhere in Australia.
-This temperature was recorded during a heatwave that affected the Pilbara region in February 1998, which also saw several other centres (such as Roebourne) record temperatures above 49 °C.
+On 19 February 1998, Mardie recorded a maximum temperature of 50.5 °C, which was the highest-ever reached in Western Australia, the highest February temperature recorded in Australia, and the second-highest temperature recorded anywhere in Australia.
+This temperature was recorded during a heatwave that affected the Pilbara region in February 1998, which also saw several other centres, such as Roebourne, record temperatures above 49 °C.

-Mardie's record for the highest temperature ever recorded in Western Australia was broken on 13 January 2022, when Onslow recorded a temperature of 50.7 °C. Mardie reached 50.5 °C again on the same day, equalling its own temperature record.
+Mardie was the site of the highest temperature ever recorded in Western Australia until 13 January 2022, when the temperature in Onslow reached 50.7 °C. Mardie recorded 50.5 °C again on the same day, equalling its own temperature record.

-On 19 February 1975, during Cyclone Trixie, the station recorded several wind gusts of at least 259 km/h, the highest wind gust in Australia at that time; the figure given was the limit of the anemometer, so the gusts may have been higher than measured.
+On 19 February 1975, during Cyclone Trixie, the station recorded several wind gusts of at least 259 km/h, the highest wind gust recorded in Australia at that time.
+That figure was the maximum the anemometer could record, so the gusts may have been higher than that.